casept/flatpak-modules/README.md

 ### A bunch of modules for inclusion in flatpak build recipes

+#### Note
+This repo is only compatible with flatpak-builder 0.9.3 and later due to some backwards-incompatible changes.

 #### How to use
 Just add this repo as a submodule:
 ```shell